Brave New Work: AI and Tech in the Hands of Artists

 > MAT Graduate Students open their studios, perform and showcase special installations.
 Live music, Taco Truck

-BNW is an intimate forum.
-Lectures are capped at 150 attendees.
-The value of this conference is precisely in its scale.
-It is a rare opportunity to see world leaders talk about their explorations at the intersection of art and science.
-Interact with passionate leaders focused on building a like minded community in the region.
+> BNW is an intimate forum.
+Lectures are capped at only 150-200 attendees.
+The value of this conference is precisely in its scale.< > It is a rare opportunity to see world leaders talk about their explorations at the intersection of art and science and to interact with passionate regional leaders focused on building a like minded community.
+All ticket sales are final and non-refundable.

 Multiple Venues Across Santa Barbara County